top of page

 Q. Who and from where are LebenWell’s main coaching clients?

 A. LebenWell was initially established to offer coaching services to EAP clients and adult English speaking expatriates (those currently residing and wanting services outside the homeland, including multinational/international company employees, men and women of the armed and diplomatic services, English teachers, repatriating and retiring expatriates, long-stay international students, faculty and researchers, non-profit and charity group workers, and adult family members of the above groups), though all English speaking adults anywhere in the world are welcome.
 For onsite services, similarly, any English speaking adult is welcome.
-Your coach may also see clients through outside vendor (e.g. healthcare, higher education), corporate, and EAP sources.
+Your coach may also see clients through outside vendor (e.g. tele-healthcare, higher education), corporate, and EAP sources.

 Q. What feedback mechanisms does LebenWell have to insure quality?